 Cabaret Cirque at Le Zèbre de Belleville

 You’ve heard about the Cirque du Soleil, right?
 Well, Cabaret Cirque at Le Zèbre is quite similar, but French (=better.
 Sorry, Quebec, we’re on our land here).
 With its history going back to World War II, Le Zèbre embraced the spirit of troubled artists wanting to share their craft with a broader audience (a very Bellevilloise thing, may I add) and created an amazing show with jugglers, trapeze artists, tightrope walkers, magicians and all. that. jazz.
-With many shows dedicated to the young public (and their parents), it’s a great spot for a family evening; and the only animal that will be hurt is a giant fabric zebra that the kids always ask to hop up on (even though it’s 2D).
+With many shows dedicated to kids’ taste in entertainment (and their parents), it’s a great spot for a family evening; and the only animal that will be hurt is a giant fabric zebra that the kids always ask to hop up on (even though it’s 2D).

 ADDRESS: 63 Bd de Belleville (11th arr.)